 - Chris Kemp

-So please join us in a loving and cherishing NottsJS!
+So please join us in building a real-world react website.

 elm.
 A delightful language for reliable webapps.